 Many women may self-diagnose itching and irritation as a yeast infection.
 This is not recommended because other conditions have the same or similar symptoms, including trichomoniasis ("trich"), bacterial vaginosis, genital herpes, and many benign vulvar skin conditions.

-Treatment of a Yeast Infection
+How Is a Yeast Infection Treated

 Treatments for yeast infections include: